Language models show human-like content effects on reasoning tasks: Discussion

 More fundamentally, language models do not directly experience the situations to which language refers \citep{mcclelland2020placing}; grounded experience (for instance the capacity to simulate the physical turning of cards on a table) presumably underpins some human beliefs and reasoning.
 Furthermore, humans sometimes use physical or motor processes such as gesture to support logical reasoning \citep{alibali2014gesture,nathan2020embodied}.
 Finally, language models experience language passively, while humans experience language as an active, conventional system for social communication \citep[e.g.][]{clark1996using}; active participation may be key to understanding meaning as humans do \citep{santoro2021symbolic,schlangen2022norm}.
 Some differences between language models and humans may therefore stem from differences between the rich, grounded, interactive experience of humans and the impoverished experience of the models.

-\paragr{How can we achieve more abstract, context-independent reasoning?} If language models exhibit some of the same reasoning biases as humansm could some of the factors that reduce content dependency in human reasoning be applied to make these models less content-dependent?
-In humans, formal education is associated with an improved ability to reason logically and consistently \citep{luria1971towards,lehman1990longitudinal,attridge2016does,inglis2004mathematicians,cresswell2020does,nam2021underlies}.\footnote{Causal evidence is scarce, because years of education are difficult to experimentally manipulate.} Could language models learn to reason more reliably with targeted formal education?
+\paragraph{How can we achieve more abstract, context-independent reasoning?} If language models exhibit some of the same reasoning biases as humans could some of the factors that reduce content dependency in human reasoning be applied to make these models less content-dependent?
+In humans, formal education is associated with an improved ability to reason logically and consistently \citep{luria1971towards,lehman1990longitudinal,attridge2016does,inglis2004mathematicians,cresswell2020does,nam2021underlies}.
+However, causal evidence is scarce, because years of education are difficult to experimentally manipulate; thus the association may be partly due to selection effects, e.g. continuing in formal education might be more likely in individuals with stronger prior abilities.
+Nevertheless, the association with formal education raises an intriguing question: could language models learn to reason more reliably with targeted formal education?

-Several recent results indicate that this may not be as far-fetched as it sounds.
-Pretraining on synthetic logical reasoning tasks can improve model performance on reasoning and mathematics \citep{clark2020transformers,wu2021lime}.
-More broadly, language models can be trained or tuned to better follow instructions \citep{wei2021finetuned,ouyang2022training,gupta2022improving}.
+Several recent results suggest that this may indeed be a promising direction.
+Pretraining on synthetic logical reasoning tasks can improve model performance on reasoning and mathematics problems \citep{clark2020transformers,wu2021lime}.
 In some cases language models can either be prompted or can learn to verify, correct, or debias their own outputs \citep{schick2021self,cobbe2021training,saunders2022self,kadavath2022language}.
 Finally, language model reasoning can be bootstrapped through iterated fine-tuning on successful instances \citep{zelikman2022star}.
 These results suggest the possibility that a model trained with instructions to perform logical reasoning, and to check and correct the results of its work, might move closer to the logical reasoning capabilities of formally-educated humans.
 Perhaps logical reasoning is a graded competency that is supported by a range of different environmental and educational factors \citep{santoro2021symbolic, wang2021meta}, rather than a core ability that must be built in to an intelligent system.